40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $150 wedding permit

-Airbnb wedding with a twist, anyone?
-This is one of my very favorite Colorado elopement locations near Silverton, Colorado.
+Why couples love it: Airbnb wedding with a twist, anyone?
+This is one of my very favorite Colorado elopement locations near Silverton, Colorado if you’re up for an adventure.
 This cabin is incredibly remote and only accessible by off-road vehicle.
 It’s a wonderful off-grid cabin with epic mountain views in every direction.
 Perfect for a 2 person elopement and making bucket-list like memories.
 Oh, and it’s dog-friendly!

 Accessibility: Accessible by capable 4×4 vehicle between July 1st and September 30th.